 June: Mailing party for the summer newsletter early in the month; newsletter distribution; volunteers at the South Berwick Strawberry Festival - hulling and booth help

-August: Lobster Roll Social - 1st Saturday - help needed with setup, cleanup, parking, serving; Mill Field Festival booth in mid-month; Reception before the show at Hackmatack Playhouse, Aug.
+August: Farm-to-Chef - 1st Sunday - help needed with setup, cleanup, parking, serving; Mill Field Festival booth in mid-month; Reception before the show at Hackmatack Playhouse, Aug.
 22, 2012 - help needed coordinating and setting up, serving and cleaning up;

 September: newsletter mailing late in the month, Eliot Festival booth last Saturday